SEATTLE – New Orleans tight end Jimmy Graham was warming up on the wrong side of the field.

-The offense is in a slump, and Russell Wilson completed just nine of 18 passes for 103 yards.
+The offense is in a slump, and Russell Wilson completed just 9-of-18 passes for 103 yards.
 Receiver Percy Harvin didn't even last a half in his comeback before suffering a concussion.
 There aren't a lot of weapons in the passing game to frighten an opponent.
 But Lynch rushed for 140 yards and two touchdowns, and the defense was dominant, as it has been all season.
 The secondary is the best in the league and the pass rush is fearsome.
 The Saints scored just one touchdown here in a 34-7 loss on Dec.
-2, and were shut out until the fourth quarter on Saturday.
+2, and were shut out until the fourth quarter on Sunday.
 New Orleans, which was fourth in the NFL in total defense, didn't break double digits in points until 26 seconds remained and the Seahawks led 23-8.

 If you're around the Seahawks at all, you realize that they understand the game very well.
 Sherman, best known for being one of the league's biggest talkers, held court at his locker after Saturday's game.
 He went in-depth about the Saints' passing concepts out of certain formations, alignments or splits, and how the defensive backs had to play each one a certain way, based on leverage and the help they would get on each coverage.

 They are very sharp.
 Oh, and they're the most physical defense in the league too.